-It's time we demand our elected officials act to protect our water and address this crisis in 2019!
+It's time to tell your elected officials they must act to protect our water and address Illinois' growing coal ash crisis in 2019!
 Eco-Justice Collaborative is calling on Illinois officials to immediately put protections in place that will:

 - Stop the pollution from coal ash permanently.